An ad-free and cookie-free website.

-We show how CNNE stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Financial Conglomerates industry.
+We show how CNNE stock compares to 2,000+ US-based stocks, and to peers in the Accommodation and Food Services sector and Full-Service Restaurants industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Cannae Holdings, Inc. is engaged in actively managing and operating a group of companies and investments, as well as making additional majority and minority equity portfolio investments in businesses, in order to achieve superior financial performance and maximize the value of these assets.
 Cannae was founded and is led by investor William P. Foley, II.
 Foley is responsible for the creation and growth of over $140 Billion in publicly traded companies including Fidelity National Information Services (“FIS”), Fidelity National Financial (“FNF”), and Black Knight, Inc. (“BKI”).
 Cannae’s current principal holdings include Dun & Bradstreet Holdings, Inc. (“DNB”), which recently completed a successful business transformation and IPO.
 Cannae holds an approximately 18% interest in Dun & Bradstreet or ~76 million shares.
 Cannae’s second principal holding is Ceridian (“CDAY”), which Foley transformed from a legacy payroll bureau into a leading cloud based provider of human capital management software.
 Cannae owns approximately 9.5% of Ceridian representing ~14 million shares.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.